Students | Get Started

 As soon as your account is created; you have a Chatham email account.
 This account is your email@example.com and you can access this from any computer that has Internet.
 All of your email from Chatham will go to this email box.
 We recommend you check it at least once a day.

+New for 2013, Chatham students have access to enhanced email services and an online suite of Microsoft software via Office 365.
 You can view email via a mail client such as Mail (Macs) or Outlook.
-Or, you can access the Chatham Webmail via any Web browser: https://webmail.chatham.edu
+Or, you can access the Office 365 portal via any Web browser: https://portal.microsoftonline.com.

 This is the Chatham Intranet or internal website.
 Only Chatham students, staff and faculty and access information from my.Chatham.You can find people on campus; see the menus for the dining hall, and view campus announcements and news.
 You can also view your student account, grades, course schedule and access Library resources from myChatham.